 These paths, all part of the Capital Trails Coalition, are fit for adventure this season in the District

-As DC’s gorgeous fall foliage sets in, it’s time to strap on your helmet, put air in the tires and embark on a two-wheeled adventure (with a mask in tow, of course) or set out on a peaceful trot.
+When DC starts heating up in the summer, it’s time to strap on your helmet, put air in the tires and embark on a two-wheeled adventure (with a mask in tow, of course) or set out on a peaceful trot beneath the shade.
 Below, we’ve detailed four must-ride/must-run/must-walk trails in the DC area, with the help of our friends at the Capital Trails Coalition.

 Klingle Valley Trail